 Even experienced gardeners sometimes struggle with lettuce harvests.
 Here are a few pitfalls to watch for:

-• Cutting too close to the crown: This prevents regrowth in cut-and-come-again harvesting.
+- Cutting too close to the crown: This prevents regrowth in cut-and-come-again harvesting.

-• Waiting too long to harvest: Lettuce becomes bitter once it bolts.
+- Waiting too long to harvest: Lettuce becomes bitter once it bolts.

-• Harvesting during heat: Causes limp, less flavorful leaves.
+- Harvesting during heat: Causes limp, less flavorful leaves.

-Cutting lettuce in the garden isn’t just a chore — it’s a skill that connects you to the rhythm of growing, harvesting, and regrowth.
-Whether you prefer trimming leaves every week or cutting whole heads for family dinners, learning to harvest at the right time and in the right way keeps your garden productive and your salads bursting with flavor.
+At the end of the day, cutting lettuce in your garden isn’t just another chore; it’s a skill that connects you to the natural rhythm of growth and harvest.
+Whether you prefer trimming a few leaves every week for a quick sandwich or harvesting whole heads for a big family dinner, the key is all in the timing.

 The key is simple: cut high, cut often, and cut gently.
-Treat your lettuce plants with care, and they’ll reward you with weeks — even months — of crisp, tender leaves straight from the garden to your table.
+Treat your lettuce plants with care, and they’ll reward you with weeks, even months, of crisp, tender leaves straight from the garden to your table.